d-aghil/Quadrant-Tree-for-Image-Data-Representation/README.md

 Files
 	- QTreeNode.java:

 Defines the QTreeNode class, representing individual nodes in the quadtree.
 Each node contains:
 	- Coordinates (x, y)
 	- Size of the node’s area
 	- Color value (useful in image compression)
 	- References to child nodes (quadrants) and the parent node
-	- QuadrantTree.java:
+	- QuadrantTree.java

 Manages the construction and traversal of the quadtree using pixel data:
 	- Builds the tree from a 2D pixel array.
 	- Provides methods to retrieve nodes at specific levels.